Does the Perfect Pricing Formula Exist?

 Another issue is this: if you’re pricing your items low, you could burn out.
 You won’t see a huge profit so you’ll lose interest and not find it worth your time to spend hours upon hours creating beautiful items.

-materials + labor + expenses + profit = wholesale
+materials + labor cost + expenses + profit = wholesale price

-(materials x2) + labor + expenses = retail
+(materials x2) + labor + expenses = total price

-Materials – the price of your yarn and any other items you had to have for your project.
+Materials – the price of your skeins of yarn and any other items you had to have for your project.

 Labor – figure out how much you want to make per hour and multiply that by the number of hours it took to make your item.